Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 113:
 - By RetroAdvance64.
-- A direct remake to the original Ship.
+- [Re-made by the original artist] -- The central part (the 2 rotated lines) is changed to look more like a speed indicator.

 ship 114:
 - By bugpesto.